China: The Continuing Revolution

 A.

-Soviet model were merged into even larger People's Communes,
+merged into even larger People's Communes, each with

 B.